 Medicare, like most private health plans, does not pay 100 percent of your costs.
 You must pay deductibles and other expenses.

-To receive full Medicare beneﬁts for a transplant, you must go to a Medicare-approved transplant center.
+To receive full Medicare beneﬁts for a transplant, you must go to a Medicare-approved transplant hospital.

 Contact your local Social Security oﬃce or go online to ﬁnd out more.

 Your child may be eligible for Medicaid or Children’s Health Insurance Program (CHIP).
 Each state runs its own program, following federal rules.